omega8cc/boa/docs/DRUSH-CLI.md

 ### Important Notes:

-- The instant switch files' **content is irrelevant**—what matters is the **filename**.
+- The instant switch files' **content is irrelevant** — what matters is the **filename**.
   These files can be empty or contain any content.
 - The system will automatically select the **highest PHP version** based on the filenames of the switch files.
 No need to remove lower-version files.
 - The `cli.info` file serves as the **default** PHP-CLI version when no instant switch files are present, and it **must contain a valid PHP version** in its content (e.g., `8.1`).
-- This smart feature, similarly to the classic `~/static/control/cli.info` depends on the BOA special shell wrapper, which is temporarily deactivated during both barracuda and octopus upgrades to not interfere with complex procedures which depend on system dash shell.
-For this reason any Drush or Composer command you will execute in the limited shell account while you or your host is running barracuda or octopus upgrade will revert to the version defined in the system-wide `/root/.barracuda.cnf` file.
+- This smart feature, similarly to the classic `~/static/control/cli.info`, depends on the BOA special shell wrapper, which is only active under the `oN.ftp` limited shell account, and is additionally temporarily deactivated during both barracuda and octopus upgrades to not interfere with complex procedures which depend on system dash shell.
+For this reason any Drush or Composer command you execute in the limited shell account while barracuda or octopus upgrade is running will revert to the version defined in the system-wide `/root/.barracuda.cnf` file.

 ### Example of `cli.info`:
 ```